Mosaic Storytelling Festival 2014 - Tales from Around the World

 Liisa Repo-Martell is an award-winning actor who works all over the country in both film and television and theatre.
 She has worked extensively with Soulpepper Theatre Co as well as many other theatres in T.O.
 She has toured the country with two highly acclaimed one-woman shows, I Claudia and The Syringa Tree.
 Film and television credits include: The English Patient, Unforgiven, Republic of Doyle, Flashpoint, and a recurring role on This Is Wonderland.
 She has also won a Gemini for her work in the television movie Nights Below Station Street.
+Liisa will be appearing as Helena in A Midsummer Night’s Dream and Regan in King Lear with the Stratford Festival in the summer of 2014.
 She is a passionate Eastender and excited to part of bringing the performing arts to this side of the Don.

 About St. David’s Anglican Church:

 St. David’s Anglican Church has served the east end of Toronto for over a century.
 The current church building was built in 1921 and the St. David’s Anglican community worships there together with St. Andrew’s Japanese Congregation.
-St David’s serves the Donlands and Danforth community by hosting a children’s drop in, art camps, concerts and other events.
-Reverend Warren Wilson and the church are very proud to be hosting this third annual Mosaic Storytelling Festival.
+St. David’s serves the Donlands and Danforth community by hosting a parent/caregiver drop in two days a week during the school year, by growing food for the Eastview Neighbourhood Community Centre food bank in vegetable plots behind the church, and by producing and lending their space for arts camps, concerts, and other events.
+Reverend Warren Wilson and the church are very proud to be hosting this fourth annual Mosaic Storytelling Festival.